Payment systems

 • Tax calculation tools, which are automatically calculated based on the type of transaction and location;

-• PayPal envisages protection against chargebacks and fraud;
+• PayPal protection against chargebacks and fraud;

-• Users can access lines of credit for small amounts.
+• Lines of credit for small amounts.

 What are the main Stripe features?

 How is Stripe different from PayPal in terms of features?
+Here's a quick overview of its main functionality:

 Stripe Checkout